Jesús Franco: Early life and education

+Career

-Of Cuban and Mexican parentage, Franco was born in Madrid and studied at the city's Instituto de Investigaciones y Experiencias Cinematográficas and the Institut des hautes études cinématographiques in Paris.
-He began his career in 1954 (aged 24) as an assistant director in the Spanish film industry, performing many tasks including composing music for some films as well as co-writing a number of the screenplays.
+Franco began his career in 1954 (aged 24) as an assistant director in the Spanish film industry, performing many tasks including composing music for some films as well as co-writing a number of the screenplays.
 He assisted directors such as Joaquín Luis Romero Marchent, León Klimovsky and Juan Antonio Bardem.
 After working on more than 20 films for other directors, he decided to get into directing films himself in 1959, making a few musicals and a crime drama called Red Lips.

 In 1960, Franco took Marius Lesoeur and Sergio Newman, two producer friends, to a cinema to see the newly released Hammer horror film The Brides of Dracula and the three men decided to go into the horror film business.
 His career took off in 1962 with The Awful Dr. Orloff (a.k.a.
-Gritos en la noche), which received wide distribution in the United States and the UK.
+Gritos en la noche), which received wide distribution in the USA and the United Kingdom.
 Franco wrote and directed Orloff, and even supplied some of the music for the film.
 In the mid-1960s, he went on to direct two other horror films, then proceeded to turn out a number of James Bond-like spy thrillers and softcore sex films based on the works of the Marquis de Sade (which remained one of his major influences throughout his career).

 Although he had some American box office success with Necronomicon - Geträumte Sünden (1968), 99 Women (1969) and two 1969 Christopher Lee films – The Bloody Judge and Count Dracula – he never achieved wide commercial success.
 Many of his films were only distributed in Europe, and most of them were never dubbed into English.

+With Soledad Miranda

 After discovering Soledad Miranda (he first used her in his film Count Dracula), Franco moved from Spain to France in 1969 so that he could make more violent and erotic films free of the strict censorship in Spain at the time, and it was at this point that his career began to go downhill commercially as he turned to low-budget filmmaking with an accent on adult material.
-Miranda starred in a series of six erotic thrillers for Franco, all made within a one-year period (one of which Sex Charade was never released), after which she was killed in a tragic automobile accident in Portugal in 1970 just as her career was taking off.
+Miranda starred in a series of six erotic thrillers for Franco, all made within a one-year period (one of which, Sex Charade, was never released), after which she was killed in a tragic automobile accident in Portugal in 1970 just as her career was taking off.
 She and Franco had started filming her next project (Justine) which he abandoned entirely after her death.
 (Only about 40 minutes of the movie was shot at the time of her death).
 He had also planned to feature her in his next film, X312: Flight to Hell, which he made with another actress.